 Woolf goes on to argue that universities must embrace interdisciplinary research that "exposes specialists in one area to other perspectives and ways of thinking, challenging received truths and spurring creativity and innovation."
-Since its inception in 1995, Royal Roads has focused on education and research to address real-world issues.
+Since its inception in 1995, RRU has focused on education and research to address real-world issues.
 This focus "often requires an interdisciplinary and, where appropriate, a transdisciplinary approach" (Mary Bernard, personal communication, August 9, 2018).
-The LTRM Working Group's consultations showed that faculty members are passionate about both the interdisciplinarity and transdisciplinarity nature of their teaching and research, seeing these as essential characteristics of Royal Roads' learning, teaching and research.
-While definitions of these terms vary, a recent spontaneous and collegial email exchange on this topic demonstrates both commonalities in how faculty members define the terms, and that these concepts, particularly transdisciplinarity, are evolving new dimensions as faculty apply them in their teaching and research practices.4 ı ng and research within nd methodological le discipline esearch project, each nary mode, but aiming a common problem tegrates theories and ore than one discipline osses both academic boundaries akeholders in the s and to foster a more nowledge
+The LTRM Working Group's consultations showed that faculty members are passionate about both the interdisciplinarity and transdisciplinarity nature of their teaching and research, seeing these as essential characteristics of RRU's learning, teaching and research.
+While definitions of these terms vary, a recent spontaneous and collegial email exchange on this topic demonstrates both commonalities in how faculty members define the terms, and that these concepts, particularly transdisciplinarity, are evolving new dimensions as faculty apply them in their teaching and research practices.4